Westpac Logo

 Westpac LogoWestpac Logo PNG

-The emblem immediately shows the organization’s globality, solidity, and reliability.
-The Westpac logo demonstrates the powerful financial flow through bank accounts.
-Due to this, it grows and spreads, creating branches.
+The emblem immediately conveys the organization’s global presence, solidity, and reliability.
+The Westpac logo illustrates the powerful flow of funds through bank accounts.
+As a result, it grows and spreads, creating branches.

 Westpac: Brand overview